faenrandir/a_careful_examination/documents/miscellaneous/banned-from-the-lds-subreddit.md

     > And D&C 27:12, given in September, 1830, specifically says that Peter, James, and John were sent by the Lord and ordained and confirmed them to be apostles

-    is still present _unedited_ in her original post and remains misleading (since the original revelation makes no mention of Peter, James, and John as a simple comparison with resources published by the Church will reveal).
+    is still present _unedited_ in her original post and remains misleading (since the original revelation makes no mention of Peter, James, and John as a simple comparison with resources published by the LDS Church will reveal).